digital-archives/HISTGA1011/slides/week_06_slide_deck.md

 ## Definition
 # PREservation Metadata Implementation Strategies (PREMIS)
-—

-An implementation-neutral data dictionary that defines a core set of metadata elements for describing preservation objects and their associated metadata activities.
+**PREMIS** is an implementation-neutral data dictionary that defines a core set of metadata elements for describing preservation objects and their associated metadata activities.

 ---